Kn1v3s-tw/EXT-remover-v2-/README.md

-# Chrome Extension Remover
+# Chrome Extension Remover (Node.js)

-A simple Python tool to remove unauthorized Chrome extensions from Windows devices.
+A simple Node.js tool to remove unauthorized Chrome extensions from Windows devices.

 ## How It Works